-The switches are on the left side of your instrument panel.
+Your parking lamp and headlamp switch is on the driver's side of your instrument panel.

-Press the top switch with the parking lamps symbol on it to turn on:
+Rotate the knob to the right to the parking lamps symbol to manually turn on:

 - Parking Lamps

 - Sidemarker Lamps

 - Taillamps

 - License Plate Lamps

-- Instrument Panel Lights
+- ¶ Instrument Panel Lights

-- Transfer Case Indicator Light (if you have one)

-Press the bottom switch with the master lamps symbol on it to turn on all the lamps listed as well as the headlamps.
+Rotate the knob to the right to the master lamps symbol to turn on all the lamps listed as well as the headlamps.